Casc/task-ds/process_md/my_process.md

 ![png](output_27_16.png)

 It looks like while at the beginning of the course it is harder for students to achieve top scores from unit, however after few units, the % of the students who achieve the best possible score starts growing.
 Of course it is connected with the fact, that total number of students is dropping, and it is not a surprise, that students who decide to continue course are the ones with better scores.
-Also the % of students having problems grows from unit to unit, epsecially after 9th unit (so it would be a good idea to compare it with completion rate).
+Also the % of students having problems grows from unit to unit, especially after 9th unit (so it would be a good idea to compare it with completion rate).
 Unfortunately, the time is running, and I still want to check some other things, like inv_rate by unit.

 ```python